Technology-for-the-Poorest-Billion/2024-ideabatic-smirk/interim/Interim Presentation.md

 ### Design for modular carousel
 - Look at ways to make parts modular for use in both big and mini smile
-- Develop simlicity of carosel for maintenace, cleaning and replacement
+- Develop simplicity of carousel for maintenace, cleaning and replacement
 - Design for maximum number of vaccines in smaller smile
 - Prototype and test